 However, no credible or serious inquiry into these grave and widespread human rights violations has been conducted within Burundi's national jurisdictions.
 Those who committed these acts continue to operate with complete impunity.
 The national authorities lack the will and capacity to hold such inquiries and to effectively pursue those committing these serious crimes.
 For this reason, and because the crimes committed in Burundi fall within her jurisdiction, the Prosecutor of the ICC, Mrs. Fatou Bensouda, decided on 25 April 2016 to open a preliminary examination into the situation in Burundi.
 The Bureau of the Prosecutor examines all the information available in order to determine whether or not a reasonable basis exists to open an inquiry, according to the criteria set down by the Statute of the ICC.
-Sould open an investigation ont the international crimes committed in Burundi.
+Given the evidence gathered by FIDH and ITEKA, the Office of the Prosecutor of the ICC should open an investigation ont the international crimes committed in Burundi.